Unit Test Sessions window

 |Execution log|| Lets you see either the number of test execution errors (related to the execution process, not tests themselves) or shows OK if there are no errors. |

-When unit test sessions are opened in the window, they are displayed in new tabs, which show up on the left.
-The previously open tabs move to the right if the width of the window allows, otherwise they unload themselves saving memory - but you can always restore them by clicking the arrow that appears to the right of the tabs and choosing the required tab:
+When unit test sessions open in the window, they are displayed in new tabs, which show up on the left.
+The previously open tabs move to the right if the width of the window allows, otherwise they unload themselves saving memory - but you can always restore them by clicking the arrow that appears to the right of the tabs and clicking the required tab:

 To prevent a tab from unloading, click the pin icon next to the tab title.